Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 For ORP Sensor following states are listening for changes:
 * "Temperature_compensation" -> Sets the temperature compensation
-* Calibrate_Clear -> Set to true to clear sensor calibration.
+* "Calibrate_Clear" -> Set to true to clear sensor calibration.
 Will be set to false automatically after calibration was cleared.
-* Calibrate -> Set a dot separated value e.g. xx.x mV to run the calibration with desired value.
+* "Calibrate" -> Set a dot separated value e.g. xx.x mV to run the calibration with desired value.
 Will be cleared after calibration automatically

 ### RTD-Related funtionalities & Settings